 Installation of reinforcements is an important item of work in the construction of reinforced concrete structures.
-The cost of reinforcement works therefore significantly impacts on the total contract sum of any construction project.
-In the preparation of bill of quantity (BOQ) or bill of engineering measurement and evaluation (BEME), concrete and reinforcement works are listed as separate items of works.
+The cost of reinforcement works therefore significantly impacts the total contract sum of any construction project.
+In the preparation of a bill of quantity (BOQ) or bill of engineering measurement and evaluation (BEME), concrete and reinforcement works are listed as separate items of work.

-Therefore, a contractor bidding for a job in reinforced concrete construction is expected to know the basic cost reinforcement in the market, the cost of transportation, the cost of labour, and the cost of machinery that will be needed to execute the job.
-An initial market research may be required before the tender is computed and submitted to the client.
+Therefore, a contractor bidding for a job in reinforced concrete construction is expected to know the basic cost of reinforcement in the market, the cost of transportation, the cost of labour, and the cost of machinery that will be needed to execute the job.
+Initial market research may be required before the tender is computed and submitted to the client.

 - Local reinforcements (manufactured locally)